Skip to main contentSkip to main content

 Atropine Eye Drops

 The exact way atropine works to slow eye growth isn’t fully understood, but research suggests it involves receptors in the retina and sclera (the white part of the eye) that influence the eye’s growth signals.
-The effectiveness is well-documented; studies have shown that low-dose atropine can reduce myopia progression by 50-60%, which is comparable to Ortho-K. [2]
+The effectiveness is well-documented; studies have shown that low-dose atropine can reduce myopia progression by approximately 50-60%, which is comparable to Ortho-K. [2]

 Pros of Atropine Drops: